Olaide-Ola/Phonebook/README.md

 # PhoneBook Console Application
-A simple, efficient console-based phone book application built with C# that allows users to manage their contacts with full CRUD (Create, Read, Update, Delete) operations.
+A simple, console-based phonebook application built with C# (.NET) to store and manage contacts.
 ## Features
 - Add Contacts: Store new contacts with name and phone number
 - View Contacts: Display all contacts or search for specific ones